stc2828/voice-to-notes/README.md

 # **Voice-to-notes**
-Taicheng Song's voice to notes project
+This is Taicheng Song's voice to notes project.

 This module take a .wav audio file of human singing, and output the optimal beats per minute, beats per note, frequency for of note, and duration of a beat(in ms).

-The return format is a dictionary with: {"interval_length", "beats_per_note", "frequencies", "bpm"} as keys
+The return format is a dictionary with: {"interval_length", "beats_per_note", "frequencies", "bpm"} as keys.

 ## **Important tips**